 He was also a member of the PSC for the 2008 Chatsworth, California Metrolink collision cases.
 His legal research and writing skills helped remand the cases from federal court back to state court.
 In addition, he also served on the “Zap the Cap” committee that sought to obtain legislative relief for the Metrolink passengers who were denied full compensation due to the $200M liability cap on victim compensation.

-In addition to his leadership in train disaster litigations, Clark was on the PSC for the cases arising from the crash of Alaska Airlines Flight 261 into the Pacific Ocean, near Pt.
+In addition to his leadership in train disaster litigation, Clark was on the PSC for the cases arising from the crash of Alaska Airlines Flight 261 into the Pacific Ocean, near Pt.
 Mugu, California in 2000.
 Clark played a key role in obtaining the court’s ruling that maritime law provided the correct applicable law for the families of the victims.
 Without this win, the families would not have received proper compensation.

 Clark was also essential in obtaining U.S. jurisdiction for two foreign tour bus crashes in Cancun, Mexico and Kent, England, in which the firm represented 28 Americans injured or killed.

 He worked on many of the firm’s aviation crash cases.
 As designated plaintiffs’ counsel in the Coordinated Discovery Cases for the Southwest Airlines Flight 1455 accident at Burbank, California in 2000, he successfully represented airline passengers injured in that crash.
 He was also on the trial team in 2003 that obtained an $8.5M verdict for his client in the 2001 Airborne Charter Inc./Avjet jet which crashed in Aspen, Colorado.
 He was also trial co-counsel in 2006 for the 1998 Bell Helicopter crash in Griffith Park, Los Angeles, California in which his firm successfully represented the families of three paramedics who were killed in that crash.

 Clark has represented over 50 passengers in catastrophic rail disasters and he successfully took two cases to trial as a result of the 1993 Sunset Limited derailment into a bayou near Mobile, Alabama.
 He was lead trial counsel for two passengers and co-counsel for a third trial.

 In a truck accident case against Tyson Foods, Clark worked as co-trial counsel in 2006 for the family of an unmarried 22-year-old Marine, survived by his parents and a brother.
 The Marine was killed by a Tyson Foods truck near Crestline, Ohio in 2004.
 In that trial, the jury returned one of the largest verdicts of its type in Ohio’s history, $7,028,687 for pre-impact distress and wrongful death.
 Before joining Baum Hedlund, Clark also handled cruise ship accidents and incidents.

 From 1986 to 1997, Clark was an adjunct professor of law at the University of West Los Angeles School of Law.
 He has earned the highest 5.0 out of 5 AV® Peer Review Rating through Martindale Hubbell, Lexis-Nexis® Martindale-Hubbell® Client Distinction Award, and the highest Avvo.com superb score of 10.
 He has been selected to Southern California Super Lawyers for six years in a row and is listed in the Bar Register of Preeminent Lawyers, The Best Lawyers in America, and Who’s Who in American Law.